WebexCC-SA/LAB-21177/docs/Excercise5.md

 ### Section 4: Reporting & Analytics Concepts

-- In Webex Analyzer, Evaluation Mode generates a comparative dashboard that maps actual handle-time metrics against AI-predicted performance.
-Lets review the report for the Queue **WebexOne_SBR_Queue_[name]** Where you have enabled the evualation Mode.
+- Evaluation Mode generates a comparative dashboard that maps actual handle-time metrics against AI-predicted performance.

+- Lets review the report for the Queue **WebexOne_SBR_Queue_[name]** Where you have enabled the evualation Mode.

 - Navigate to Services > Contact Center > Desktop Experience > AI Features.